-Circulated Hot Water Flow and Return System - Solar Water Heater with In-tank Boosting
+Circulated Hot Water Flow and Return System Solar Water Heaters

-In-series boosting
+In-series Boosting - Solar Water Heater

-If this solar water heater does not have its electric heating unit connected for in-tank boosting and is installed as a solar pre-heater to an in-series booster water heater, then the booster water heater can be used as the secondary water heater so long as it is able to provide a minimum hot water outlet temperature of at least 60°C and it is not connected to an Off-Peak or time controlled electricity supply.
+If a solar water heater does not have its electric heating unit connected for in-tank boosting and is installed as a solar pre-heater to an in-series booster water heater, then the booster water heater can be used as the secondary water heater so long as it is able to provide a minimum hot water outlet temperature of at least 60°C and it is not connected to an Off-Peak or time controlled electricity supply.
 It is necessary to connect the flow and return lines to the in-series booster and not to the solar storage tank.

-Refer to the diagram Circulated Hot Water Flow and Return System - Solar Water Heater with In-series Boosting on page 33.
+Refer to the diagram Circulated Hot Water Flow and Return System - Solar Water Heater with In-series Boosting on page 39.